cassiozen/mithryn-ttrpg/players guide.md

 ### What This Game Is About

 As players in Mithryn, you are stepping into a land full of contradictions.
-The world says it is barren and broken, but everywhere you look, there are signs of something more profound: fragments of beauty, echoes of brilliance, and mysteries that don’t fit the stories you’ve been told.
+The world says it is barren and broken.
+Still, everywhere you look, there are signs of something more profound: fragments of beauty, echoes of brilliance, and mysteries that don’t fit the stories you’ve been told.

 The central themes you’ll explore are: